 We bring together data on student locations and school enrollments over time to estimate the model.
 Because we lack complete student-level data that matches student locations with school attended, we use 2010 Census population counts to construct student locations.
-The data indicate which Census block a child lived in, and we place the student at the geographic centroid of the block.
+We place each student at the geographic centroid of the Census block where she lives.
 We then construct distances from the student's implied residence to each school in her borough that educates students from her grade.
 We designate the student's zoned school as the closest public school that has zoned students.
-We combine this data with our enrollment data for public and private schools and our measures of FSF funding.
-In addition to private schools and traditional public schools, we include specialized public schools and charter schools as options for children.
-These schools are neither zoned schools nor have their funding change from the FSF reform.
+We combine this data with our enrollment data for